melisphdassociation/melisphdassociation.github.io/seminars.md

 # Seminars organization commitee

-The aim of this comittee is to organise seminars (also known as "Pizza seminars :pizza:" in two formats:
+The aim of this comittee is to organise seminars (also known as "Pizza seminars ':pizza:'" in two formats:

 -Chalk talks: These ones are for early PhD students that may not have any results yet or alternatively someone with an idea of a project in mind that wants feedback on feasability and suggestions.